thibaudrobin/thibaudrobin-website/content/articles/domain-takeover/index.md

 As seen previously, the DNS CNAME record allows you to make an alias by displaying the contents of another domain.
 This can be very useful if you want to act transparently for your users.
 Indeed it allows you to display only one domain name which will take care of displaying the content hosted elsewhere on another domain (and it can be dynamic this time).

 So, if I develop an application on `th1b4ud.fr`, I can set a CNAME record on `thibaud-robin.fr` pointing to `th1b4ud.fr`.
-Like this, I will display th1b4ud.fr application on thibaud-robin.fr without asking my users to use th1b4ud.fr domain.
+Like this, I will display th1b4ud.fr application on thibaud-robin.fr without asking my users to use an other domain.

-But if I lose my domain or forget to recommend it, someone else can buy it for me and display whatever they want on thibaud-robin.fr as long as the DNS are not changed.
+But if I lose my domain or forget to reorder it, someone else can buy it for me and display whatever they want on thibaud-robin.fr as long as the DNS are not changed.

 ![th1b4ud.fr is on sale](2022-01-25-00-29-49.png)